Levitators/easy-profile/readme.md

+With the reference of the `.env.example` file create a new file with all the required env variables

-To build the app
+To bundle the react app

-`yarn build:watch`
+`build:client`

 To start the server